Chart Color Schemes

 Chermside demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's educational profile is notable regionally, with university qualification rates of 34.7% among residents aged 15+, exceeding both the Queensland average of 25.7% and the Australian average of 30.4%.
-Bachelor degrees are the most prevalent at 24.6%, followed by postgraduate qualifications (7.5%) and graduate diplomas (2.6%).
-Vocational credentials are also prominent, with 32.0% of residents aged 15+ holding such qualifications – advanced diplomas comprise 11.3%, while certificates make up 20.7%.
+The area's educational profile is notable regionally, with university qualification rates at 34.7% among residents aged 15+, surpassing both the Queensland average of 25.7% and the national average of 30.4%.
+Bachelor degrees are the most common, held by 24.6%, followed by postgraduate qualifications (7.5%) and graduate diplomas (2.6%).
+Vocational credentials are also prevalent, with 32.0% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.3%, while certificates make up 20.7%.

-Educational participation is high, with 28.2% of residents currently enrolled in formal education, including 9.0% in tertiary education, 6.3% in primary education, and 4.7% pursuing secondary education.
-Educational facilities appear to be located outside the immediate catchment boundaries, requiring families to access schools in neighboring areas.
+Educational participation is high, with 28.2% currently enrolled in formal education, including 9.0% in tertiary education, 6.3% in primary education, and 4.7% pursuing secondary education.

 Frequently Asked Questions - Education